 Our research is embedded in our teaching, giving students the opportunity to reflect upon interactions, hybridity, connected communities, entanglements and globalisation both ancient and modern.
 This includes practical engagement with theoretical concepts of connectivity in modules such as:

-- Connected Worlds: Exploring Interactions Between Egypt, the Aegean and the East
+- Exploring Interactions Between Egypt, the Aegean and the East

 - Court and Society

 - The Modern Middle East: Religion Culture and Politics (AHHI6014)